It’s possible to make money collecting retro or vintage computers and gadgets that are no longer available.

 You may be thinking that collecting vintage computers isn’t for you but wondering if you should start saving all your devices that you have now to sell on for a profit in the future.
 But before you buy that gaming pc on finance, you need to think it through careful.

 The trouble is technology is mass-produced now so it’s very unlikely that the devices that most of us own will ever be rare enough to make any real money.

-Also, some game developers who make games for specific consoles get special ‘development kits’ – consoles that come out before the public get them – which are fairly rare and, therefore, become valuable later on.
+Also, some game developers who make games for specific consoles get special ‘development kits’, these are consoles that came out before the public their official release.
+They were designed to be usable prototypes and are fairly rare and, therefore, become very valuable later on.
 If you’re a developer, or you live with one, make sure you keep ALL of these kits.

 So while it may not be easy finding devices today that will be worth something in the future, it’s something to always bear in mind when thinking about buying a technology product.